CodeTacoma/EDFWellsHealthProjectDocs/README.md

 # EDFWellsHealthProjectDocs
 documentation and artifacts for collaboration with the Enironmental Defense Fund

+project code will be kept elsewhere, this repo is just info and docs

 ### Code Tacoma & Environmental Defense Fund
 #### the live project lives here: